 - Digital and Knowledge Economy

 In addition to these taught courses, students pursuing the MSc qualification undertake a Masters project, which culminates in a dissertation.

 New career opportunities and prospects for career enhancement are both excellent.
 The continued growth in new technologies, network services, mobile applications and handheld devices in industry, commerce and the public sector is increasing the demand for experts who can design, implement and manage software systems.

-Why study Information Technology (Software Systems) at Heriot-Watt University in Dubai?
+Why study Information Technology (Software Systems) at Heriot-Watt University's Dubai Campus?

 - It is a British award that is recognised all around the world.

 - We constantly update the programme material to ensure its ongoing relevance to existing professionals in the fast-paced and ever-changing world of information technology.